incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 | Speed of ID Generation  | YES  | YES  | NO   | YES     |
 | Adoption (Community)    | YES  | NO   | YES  | YES     |

-> Note: For really critical systems where security is top priority, CUID might be a better choice because it's harder to guess the next ID.
+> Note: For highly critical systems where security is a top priority, CUID might be a better choice because it’s harder to guess the next ID.
 It uses SHA3 and CSPRNG to make IDs more random and unpredictable.
-If security isn't the biggest concern, NanoID or Other Ids can be good.
+If security isn’t the biggest concern, NanoID or other IDs can be good options.

 ### Conclusion

-Choosing the right ID system for your application depends on various factors such as sequentiality, performance, storage efficiency, collision resistance, and language support.

-Now, that you know how those IDs work internally and When to use which ID, decide Which ID is best suited for your next project!
+Choosing the right ID system for your application depends on various factors like sequentiality, performance, storage efficiency, collision resistance, and language support.
+Now that you understand how these IDs work and when to use them, you can make an informed decision for your next project!